-- Coal: Sometimes referred as organic rock, coal originates from the arrested decay of the remains of plant life that flourished in humid areas many millions of years ago.
-Coal is not a uniform substance and contains variable amount of inorganic materials (e.g., sulfur and nitrogen). - Petroleum: Literally rock oil, it consists of a complex mixture of hydrocarbons, sulfur, nitrogen and sometimes oxygen. - Natural Gas: Found in underground reservoirs of porous rocks (sometimes mixed with petroleum), it consists primarily of methane $(CH_4)$ . - Shale Gas: Natural gas can also be found in shale deposits.
-The low shale permeability makes the extraction of the gas more difficult yet recent advances in horizontal drilling and hydraulic fracturing have led to significant increase of the production rates. - Oil Shale: A fine-grained sedimentary rock consisting mainly of carbon and hydrogen and capable of producing petroleum-like liquids upon heating. - Tar Sands: a sand impregnated of a viscous hydrocarbon substance (up to 18%) known as bitumen.
+- Coal : coal (organic rock) originates from the arrested decay of the remains of plant life that flourished in humid areas many millions of years ago. - Petroleum : Literally rock oil, it consists of a complex mixture of hydrocarbons, sulfur, nitrogen and sometimes oxygen. - Natural Gas : Found in underground reservoirs of porous rocks (sometimes mixed with petroleum), it consists primarily of methane (CH4).

+Shale Gas : Natural as from low shale permeability (makes the extraction of the gas more difficult).

+- Shale Gas : Natural as from low shale permeability (makes the extraction of the gas more difficult). - Oil Shale : A fine-grained sedimentary rock consisting mainly of carbon and hydrogen and capable of producing petroleum-like liquids upon heating.